Trump impeachment trial to open with debate on constitutionality

-In a brief filed Monday on the eve of the Senate impeachment trial, lawyers for the former president attacked the case on multiple grounds.
-They said it was unconstitutional and must be dismissed.
+In a brief filed on the eve of the impeachment trial, lawyers for the former president leveled a wide-ranging attack on the case, foreshadowing the claims they intend to present when arguments begin Tuesday on the same Senate floor that was invaded by rioters on Jan.
+6.

+They suggest that Trump was simply exercising his First Amendment rights when he disputed the election results and argue that he explicitly encouraged his supporters to have a peaceful protest and therefore cannot be responsible for the actions of the rioters.
+They say the Senate is not entitled to try Trump now that he has left office, an argument contested by even some conservative legal scholars, and they deny that the goal of the case is justice.

+"Instead, this was only ever a selfish attempt by Democratic leadership in the House to prey upon the feelings of horror and confusion that fell upon all Americans across the entire political spectrum upon seeing the destruction at the Capitol on Jan.
+6 by a few hundred people," the lawyers wrote in a brief obtained by The Associated Press.

 SEE ALSO: What to know about Trump's 2nd impeachment trial

+The trial will begin in earnest Tuesday with a debate and vote on whether it's even constitutional to prosecute the former president, an argument that could resonate with Republicans keen on voting to acquit Trump without being seen as condoning his behavior.

+Under a draft agreement between Senate Majority Leader Chuck Schumer and Senate Republican Leader Mitch McConnell, the proceedings will break Friday evening for the Jewish Sabbath at the request of Trump's defense team and resume on Sunday.
+There will likely be no witnesses, and the former president has declined a request to testify.

-Trump's second impeachment trial is opening this week with a sense of urgency - by Democrats who want to hold the former president accountable for the violent U.S. Capitol siege and Republicans who want it over as fast as possible.
+Trump's second impeachment trial is opening with a sense of urgency - by Democrats who want to hold him accountable for the violent Capitol siege and Republicans who want it over as quickly as possible.

-Scheduled to begin Tuesday, just over a month since the deadly riot, the proceedings are expected to diverge from the lengthy, complicated trial that resulted in Trump's acquittal a year ago on charges that he privately pressured Ukraine to dig up dirt on a Democratic rival, Joe Biden, now the president.
-This time, Trump's Jan.
-6 rally cry to "fight like hell" and the storming of the Capitol played out for the world to see.
-While Trump very well could be acquitted again, the trial could be over in half the time.
+The proceedings are expected to diverge from the lengthy, complicated trial that resulted in Trump's acquittal a year ago on charges that he privately pressured Ukraine to dig up dirt on a Democratic rival, Joe Biden, now the president.
+This time, Trump's rally cry to "fight like hell" and the storming of the Capitol played out for the world to see.
+Trump very well could be acquitted again, and the trial could be over in half the time.

 Opening arguments would begin Wednesday at noon, with up to 16 hours per side for presentations.